 “We strive to get our clients a replacement vehicle, refund or case settlement if they are driving a defective vehicle.”

 California’s “lemon law” is located in the Song-Beverly Consumer Warranty Act, Cal.
 Civ.
 Code section 1790, et. seq.
 Consumers should note that California’s lemon laws apply to purchased or leased automobiles, trucks, RVs, motorcycles, boats and other watercraft.
-Although these laws are complex and involve procedural requirements that a qualified lemon law attorney can help you navigate, the basics of a what is necessary to qualify for lemon law relief are:
+Although these laws are complex and involve procedural requirements that a qualified lemon law lawyer in Los Angeles can help you navigate, the basics of a what is necessary to qualify for lemon law relief are:

 First, in order for a consumer to obtain the benefits of these laws, the person that was sold a new or used lemon must have received the vehicle with a warranty from the manufacturer.
 It is important to remember that even if you purchase a used vehicle, you may still have a lemon law claim if there was the manufacturer’s warranty.

 For a lemon law claim, your vehicle must continue to have a defect that impairs its use, value or safety.
 The defect must substantially impair at least one of these three:

 A defect that affects use, value or safety must still remain unresolved even after the manufacturer or its authorized agent made a reasonable number of repair attempts.
 The number of attempts is a contingent on the seriousness of the problem.
 For example, a safety defect that cannot be repaired after two attempts is enough to establish a “reasonable number”, but two attempts to fix a defect for a non-safety issue, such as when the stereo shuts off on its own, will probably not be enough.